-But where does the meeting of the two worlds of the humanities and computer science lead?
-And what about their interaction with the social sciences, natural sciences and life sciences?
+But what does this meeting of the humanities, social sciences, computer science and engineering lead to?
 What are the implications of working with new digital sources and methods?
-How does this impact on the way we conduct research, teach, use and disseminate results?
+How does this impact on the way we conduct research, and use and disseminate results?